 The price of our common stock and warrants could decline if there are substantial sales of our common stock in the public market in the future.
-As of December 31, 2010, 263,600,274 shares of our common stock were issued and outstanding.
+As of December 31, 2011, 265,259,348 shares of our common stock were issued and outstanding.
 31,180,157 shares of our common stock sold in our initial public offering are freely tradable without restriction or further registration under the Securities Act, except for any of those shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to the volume and manner of sale limitations of Rule 144 described below.
-In addition, 146,440,415 shares of our common stock outstanding as of December 31, 2010, or approximately 56% of our common stock outstanding as of December 31, 2010, may be resold at any time, subject to the lock-up agreements and TSX-V escrow arrangements and seed share resale restrictions described below.
-Our executive officers and directors currently own 82,987,672 shares, or approximately 31% of our common stock outstanding as of December 31, 2010, some which are eligible for resale subject to the volume and manner of sale limitations of Rule 144 and subject to the lock-up agreements and TSX-V escrow arrangements described below.
+In addition, 146,440,415 shares of our common stock outstanding as of December 31, 2011, or approximately 56% of our common stock outstanding as of December 31, 2011, may be resold at any time, subject to the lock-up agreements and TSX-V escrow arrangements and seed share resale restrictions described below.
+Our executive officers and directors currently own 82,987,672 shares, or approximately 31% of our common stock outstanding as of December 31, 2011, some which are eligible for resale subject to the volume and manner of sale limitations of Rule 144 and subject to the lock-up agreements and TSX-V escrow arrangements described below.

 The holders of an aggregate of 31,764,437 shares of our common stock have rights, subject to some conditions, to require us to include their shares in registration statements that we may file for ourselves or other stockholders.
+Additionally our Senior Term Debt is convertible and if it was fully converted a total of 46,517,695 shares of our common stock would have the right to cause the Company to register those shares in one or more piggy-back registrations and/or in one demand registration.
 We also intend to register for resale all shares of common stock that we have issued and may issue under our option plans.
 Once we register these shares, subject to any lock-up restrictions, if any, they can be freely sold in the public market.
 Furthermore, our agents may, at their discretion and at any time without notice, release all or any portion of the securities from the restrictions on sale imposed by lock-up agreements.
 Due to these factors, a substantial number of shares of our common stock may be eligible for sale in the public market at any time.
 These sales, or the perception in the market that the holders of a large number of shares are able to or intend to sell shares, could reduce the market price of our common stock.